 James Carter - Conversin' with the Elders: 7 (B+)

-I originally had this as a "negative."
+I originally had this as "disliked."
 Not sure what I was thinking at that specific time.
 Strikes me now as more of a 7 (B+).
-But both Hull and Christgau have this at "A" and the Penguin guide at 4 stars out of 4, so I might as well rescue this from the deshelve boxes.
+But both Hull and Christgau have this at "A" and the Penguin guide at 4 out of 4 stars, so I might as well rescue this from the deshelve boxes.
 I do think it's strange to have more James Carter than, say, Charles Mingus.

 Friday, November 23, 2018